| |

 that random numbers are unlikely to work because of security algorithms.
 Presumably age verification companies could strengthen the security by testing that a small transaction works, but this intuitively this would have significant cost implications.
 I

-others will soon be doing the same... and I also suspect that young minds will be far more adept than I at picking up such knowledge.
+will soon be doing the same... and I also suspect that young minds will be far more adept than I at picking up such knowledge.
 A final thought I feel a bit sorry for small websites who sell content.
-It adds a
+It adds a whole new level

-whole new level complexity as a currently open preview area now needs to be locked away behind an age verification screen.
+complexity as a currently open preview area now needs to be locked away behind an age verification screen.
 Many potential customers will be put off by having to jump through hoops just to see the preview material.
-To then ask them to
+To then ask them to enter all their

 article from theguardian.com